martin-ockajak/cantrip/README.md

 - Equivalents of standard iterator methods are added to standard library collections
 - Additional utility methods commonly found in collection libraries are also included
-- All methods treat collection instances as immutable although some may consume them
+- All methods treat collection instances as immutable although some consume them
 - Methods which modify a collection return a new collection instead of an iterator
 - Performance is near optimal and overhead is limited to new collection creation